fabricecordelieres/Arduino_Light_Source_Switch/README.md

 # Arduino Light Source Switch

 *This repository contains all the informations about the design of an automated light source switch for microscopy.*

-Original ideas, thinking and design: [Fabrice P .
+Original idea, thinking and design: [Fabrice P .
 Cordelières](https://github.com/fabricecordelieres) and [Patrice Mascalchi](https://github.com/pmascalchi).

 ## Required parts